-Members can also use the outdoor agility ring anytime when there’s no scheduled trainings, classes, privates, Club trials, or ring maintenance.
-See the Outdoor Calendar for ring availability.
 Members may invite non-member guests & their dogs.
-There is a fee ($20), a waiver for them to sign, and a Guest Use Policy and Waiver.
+Please see the details for our CATS Guest Use Policy and download the Guest Waiver under the Forms & Documents tab on our website.
+Or download the waiver form here: Guest Use Policy and Waiver.
+There is a $20/guest fee/visit.
+Each guest must sign a waiver (only once/year).
+Waivers may be downloaded under the Calendar tab on the CATS website.
 Typically a guest will already have had an introduction to agility.
 If not, use extreme care to introduce obstacles in a safe and positive way.
 If you are unsure, ask a more experienced member.

 CATS Instructors